matthewmcdaniel/oracledb-opentelemetry-azure/labs/bicep/bicep.md

     `dbVersion` - The version of database to use, supported values are `19c` and `23ai`.

     `dbWorkload` - The type of workload this database is designed for.
-Supported values are `AJD` - Autonomous JSON Database, `APEX` - APEX database, `DW` - Data Warehouse, `OLTP` - Online Transaction Processing.
+Supported values are
+        `AJD` - Autonomous JSON Database
+        `APEX` - APEX database
+        `DW` - Data Warehouse
+        `OLTP` - Online Transaction Processing.

     `isAutoScalingEnabled` - Determines if the CPU count will auto scale, up to a maximum of 3x the current CPU count.